American Heart Association Logo PNG

 2010 – 2018

 The 2010 redesign made only minimal changes to the organization’s logo.
-These include a richer and brighter red color and a slight increase in the size of the image.
-The latter was because the verbal inscription was no longer in two lines but already in three.
+These include a richer, brighter red color and a slight increase in image size.
+The latter was because the verbal inscription had already moved from two lines to three.
 At the same time, the company wanted both elements to seem equally important.
 Also, the foundation’s name and the emblem were reversed; now, the word inscription was on the left.
 Overall, the font used for the American Heart Association name was identical to the previous version.
 However, it was bolder in the word “Heart,” which was considered the main one.

 2018 – today

 A rather bold redesign was done in 2018.
 The location of the element remained unchanged.
-At the same time, the emblem began to use a gradient of red, creating a sense of three-dimensionality.
-And the emblem highlights the torch and flame, which points to the right.
+At the same time, the emblem began to use a red gradient, creating a sense of three-dimensionality.
+And the emblem highlights the torch and flame, which point to the right.
 In this way, the company demonstrates its profile and desire to fight heart disease.

 In terms of size, the emblem dominates the verbal inscription at this stage.
-It’s also in three lines, but now a sleek sans serif font was used to create it.
-At the same time, the black color contrasts with the emblem and gives the image a professional look.
+It’s also in three lines, but now a sleek sans-serif font was used to create it.
+At the same time, the black color contrasts with the emblem, giving the image a professional look.

 Overall, the current version of the logo looks modern and clear.
-Brand recognition is at a high level.
+Brand recognition is high.

 Font and Colors

 A classic three-color palette was chosen for the logo, including red, black, and white.
-It is an interesting combination, simultaneously indicating the strength of the foundation, as well as its energy and strength and desire to help people.
+It is an interesting combination that simultaneously indicates the foundation’s strength, energy, and desire to help people.